Unity-Technologies/AssetGraph/README.md

 Put nodes on canvas.
 ![SS](/Doc/1.png)

+###2.Connect them
+Let it connect!
+You can preview which resources will run on the connection.
+![SS](/Doc/2.png)

-###2.Set Parameters for each nodes
+###3.Set Parameters for each nodes
 Every nodes has parameters for customize resources.
 Set it from that Inspector.
-![SS](/Doc/2.png)

-###3.Connect them
-Let it connect!
-You can preview which resources will run on the connection.
 ![SS](/Doc/3.png)

 ###4.Build!